How can I help you?

 </body>

-class is used to delay the start of the animation effect.
-Here is an example code snippet using the animation effects with the delay of 2000
+The following is an example code snippet using animation effects with a delay of 2000 milliseconds:

 import {Animation} from '@syncfusion/ej2-base';